Zhiyi-Zhang/ndn-riot-tests/bootstrapping/README.md

 Notice:
 1. Anchor_key, com_key, anf ecc_key are same
-2. Failure of signature verification before, or after the data sent.
-Somehow, when initializing the default certificate, the verification      	  works well.
+2. We skip the token and BKpub hash verification.
-3. We skip the token and BKpub hash verification.
+3. We use different library of ndn-riot, please refer to https://github.com/Zhiyi-Zhang/ndn-riot for our version